Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 >   Derived classes must be substitutable for their base classes.

-This principle states that you should be a able to replace any instances of a parent class with one of its children, without unexpected or incorrect behaviors.
+This principle states that you should be able to replace any instances of a parent class with one of its children, without unexpected or incorrect behaviors.
 Any children instances should be able to preform the same tasks as its parent class.

 ````ruby
 class Rectangle